-Number of Class A C Beneficially Owned I Maximum Number of Class A Ordinary Shares to be Offered Pursuant to Number of Class A Ordinary Shares Beneficially Owned After Offering Name of Selling Securityholder Number (1) Percent(2) this Prospectus Number (3) Percent (2) B. Riley Principal Capital II, LLC (4) 46,536 40,139,607
+Number of Class A ( Beneficially Owned I Maximum Number of Class A Ordinary Shares to be Offered Pursuant to Number of Class A Ordinary Share Beneficially Owned After Offering Name of Selling Securityholder Number (1) Percent (2) this Prospectus Number (3) Percent (2) B. Riley Principal Capital II, LLC (4) 46,536 40,139,607

-^{} Represents beneficial ownership of less than 1% of the outstanding Class A Ordinary Shares.
+\ Represents beneficial ownership of less than 1% of the outstanding Class A Ordinary Shares.

 (1) Represents the 46,536 Class A Ordinary Shares we issued to B. Riley Principal Capital II on August 17, 2022 as Initial Commitment Shares in consideration for entering into the Purchase Agreement with us.
-In accordance with Rule 13d-3(d) under the Exchange Act, we have excluded from the number of shares beneficially owned prior to the offering (i) all of the Class A Ordinary Shares that B. Riley Principal Capital II may be required to purchase under the Purchase Agreement, because the issuance of such shares is solely at our discretion and is subject to conditions contained in the Purchase Agreement, the satisfaction of which are entirely outside of B. Riley Principal Capital II's control, including the registration statement that includes this prospectus becoming and remaining effective, and (ii) up to 93,071 Class A Ordinary Shares that we may issue to B. Riley Principal Capital II in two equal tranches as Additional Commitment Shares, because the issuance of the Additional Commitment Shares to B. Riley Principal Capital II pursuant to the Purchase Agreement as set forth in the Purchase Agreement, which sales are entirely at our discretion and subject to satisfaction of conditions contained in the Purchase Agreement that are outside of B. Riley Principal
+In accordance with Rule 13d-3(d) under the Exchange Act, we have excluded from the number of shares beneficially owned prior to the offering (i) all of the Class A Ordinary Shares that B. Riley Principal Capital II may be required to purchase under the Purchase Agreement, because the issuance of such shares is solely at our discretion and is subject to conditions contained in the Purchase Agreement, the satisfaction of which are entirely outside of B. Riley Principal Capital II's control, including the registration statement that includes this prospectus becoming and remaining effective, and (ii) up to 93,071 Class A Ordinary Shares that we may issue to B. Riley Principal Capital II in two equal tranches as Additional Commitment Shares, because the issuance of the Additional Commitment Shares to B. Riley Principal Capital II is subject to our election to sell certain amounts of Class A Ordinary Shares to B. Riley Principal Capital II pursuant to the Purchase Agreement as set forth in the Purchase Agreement, which sales are entirely at our discretion and subject to satisfaction of conditions contained in the Purchase Agreement that are outside of B. Riley Principal